 Plugins need to be installed as python packages for the Peek Platform to run them.
-This is typically done with a command similar to pip install peek-plugin-noop in the deploy_peek_plugins.
+This is typically done with a command similar to pip install peek-plugin-noop.

 Python packages can be installed in "development" mode, where your code being developed is only linked into the python environment.